 I pointed out that Strong called male the most noteworthy sex. and how there’s a figurative relationship between Adam and Jesus, the noteworthiness and the preeminence.

-Male and female are equal, both are in the image of God.
-But, yes, the male came first.
-This does confer on him an honorability but it also behooves him to realize that with that honorability comes responsibility and obligations.
+Male and female are equal; both are in the image of God.
+Yes, the male came first; this does confer on him a honorability.
+But it also behooves him to realize that with that honorability comes responsibility and obligations.
 Let’s see what’s involved through an additional meaning of the Biblical Hebrew word zachar.

 KJV – ⨯ him, male, man(child, -kind).